DangItJason/FRED-Dashboard/README.md

 ## Environment Variables

-The FRED API key is already included in the code.
-In a production environment, you should move this to an environment variable.
+The following environment variables are required:

+- `VITE_FRED_API_KEY`: Your FRED API key

+## Deployment

+This project is automatically deployed to GitHub Pages using GitHub Actions.
+The deployment workflow:

+1. Triggers on pushes to the main branch
+2. Builds the project with environment variables
+3. Deploys to GitHub Pages

+You can view the live deployment at: https://dangitjason.github.io/FRED-Dashboard/

 ## License